-Another direction is model compression, such as quantization (\cite{frantar2023qmoe,zhao2023atom}) or sparsification (\cite{alizadeh2023llm}).
-While those techniques reduce the model size and improve inference efficiency, they come with degraded output quality of models, especially when trying to fit large models like \mixtral to a GPU with small memory capacity (\cite{eliseev2023fast}).
-Recently, \cite{song2023powerinfer} attempted to exploit the sparsity of LLMs for faster model inference with CPU offloading.
+Although model compression techniques like quantization \cite{frantar2023qmoe,zhao2023atom} or sparsification \cite{alizadeh2023llm,tang2024questqueryawaresparsityefficient,zhu2025tacticadaptivesparseattention} can reduce the model size and improve inference efficiency, they come with degraded output quality of models, especially when trying to fit large models to a GPU with limited memory capacity \cite{eliseev2023fast}.
+Recently, \cite{song2023powerinfer} proposed to exploit the LLMs sparsity for faster inference with CPU offloading.
 However, this approach requires the model to use the Rectified Linear Units (ReLU) function for the nonlinear activation.
-Converting non-ReLU models, which is common in state-of-the-art LLMs, to ReLU models requires additional training and causes performance degradation (\cite{mirzadeh2023relu,relullama70b}). \mixtral uses Sigmoid Linear Units (SiLU) function (\cite{elfwing2018sigmoid}), and only a small portion of values are close to zero, making it difficult to exploit the sparsity (we discuss more detail in Appendix \ref{sec:sparsity}). \sys can achieve better performance without modifying the model structure or accuracy.
-Also, \sys is orthogonal to the compression techniques and these optimizations could be applied on top of \sys.
+Converting non-ReLU models, common in state-of-the-art LLMs, to ReLU models requires additional training and causes degradation of model quality \cite{mirzadeh2023relu,relullama70b}.
+For example, \mixtral uses the Sigmoid Linear Units (SiLU) function \cite{elfwing2018sigmoid}, and only a small portion of values are close to zero.
+Therefore, it is difficult to exploit the sparsity (a more detailed discussion is given in Appendix \ref{sec:sparsity}). \sys can achieve better performance without modifying the model structure or accuracy.
+We note that \sys is orthogonal to the compression techniques, and these optimizations could be applied on top of \sys.